konfiger/konfiger.github.io/README.md

 | size()           | Get the total size of datas in the konfiger
 | clear()           | clear all the datas in the konfiger. if the konfiger is attached to a file, the file is updated immediatly
 | isEmpty()           | Check if the konfiger does not have an data
+| updateAt(Int, Object)           | Update the value at the specified index with the new Object String value, throws an error if OutOfRange sn errTolerance is false
 | contains(String)           | Check if the konfiger contains a key
-| enableCache(Boolean)           | Enable of disable caching, caching speeds up data search but can take up space in memory (very small though)
+| enableCache(Boolean)           | Enable or disable caching, caching speeds up data search but can take up space in memory (very small though)
+| errorTolerance(Boolean)           | Enable or disable the error tolerancy property of the konfiger

 ## TODOS